jhyrkas/-MAT240B-2021-Final/README.md

 Allolib is licensed under the BSD-3 Clause (https://github.com/AlloSphere-Research-Group/allolib/blob/master/LICENSE) The Audio Transport algorithm and code is copyright Theia Henderson, April 2019.

+TODO:

+This repo will contain more source code and a fuller list of dependencies